 Does IV therapy work for weight loss?

 IV therapy may help promote weight loss.
-That’s because it delivers nutrients and hydration directly to cells, increasing metabolism and promoting weight loss.
+It delivers nutrients and hydration directly to cells, increasing metabolism and promoting weight loss.

 Further, IV therapy can help detoxify the body and reduce inflammation, leading to further weight loss.

 What are the main types of IV fluids?